yosaddis/Portfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

 >The tech stack used is HTML and CSS.
-Also Flexbox is used.
+Also Flexbox and Grid layouts are used.

 <details>
 </details>